Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: SOLUTION

 Note that even though training deep neural networks to optimize policies is a nonlinear regression process, we can use neural network verification techniques, e.g., \cite{everett2021neural} to verify and improve the learned policy $\pi^{*}_{\mathcal{R},i}$ for a reach-avoid task.

 \begin{rem} Employing $D_{min} (\boldsymbol{s}_{t})$ to design a reward function results in a non-Markovian property, since it relies on the past history $\boldsymbol{s}_{t}$, whereas the reward function~\eqref{eq:reward_function} only depends on current state.
-To address the it, we can leverage the structure of product MDP~\cite{baier2008}, and augment the current state $s_{t}$ with the index of the closest visited waypoint, i.e., $\underset{x\in \boldsymbol{x}_{t}}{\arg\min}\left\{D(x)\right\}$, to construct a product state to recover the Markovian property. \end{rem}
+To address this, we can leverage the structure of the product MDP~\cite{baier2008}, and augment the current state $s_{t}$ with the index of the closest visited waypoint, i.e., $\underset{x\in \boldsymbol{x}_{t}}{\arg\min}\left\{D(x)\right\}$, to construct a product state to recover the Markovian property. \end{rem}